Tailwind CSS tutorial for graph visualization

 Adding icons to the mix

 Familiar icons make nodes instantly recognizable.
-We’ll use the excellent Font Awesome icon set to show mechanics as a wrench icon (fa-wrench) and damaged vehicle parts as a set of cogs (fa-cogs).
+We’ll use the excellent Font Awesome icon set, version 7, to show mechanics as a wrench icon (fa-wrench) and damaged vehicle parts as a set of gears (fa-gears).

 We install Font Awesome icons with: